blazium-engine/blazium-docs/tutorials/xr/openxr_settings.rst

 If the device on which you run your game does not match the selection here, OpenXR will fail to initialise.

 .. note::
-  OpenXR has additional view configurations for very specific devices that Godot doesn't support yet.
+  OpenXR has additional view configurations for very specific devices that Blazium doesn't support yet.
   For instance, Varjo headsets have a quad view configuration that outputs two sets of stereo images.
   These may be supported in the near future.

 Reference Space
 ---------------